This is the eighth section of the Disaster Manual. This section is on consumer protection issues. This resource is meant for volunteer lawyers.

 B. Laws on Home Solicitation Contracts and “Buyer’s Remorse”

-If a seller fails to give a buyer notice of the right to cancel the contract, the contract is void.
+If a seller fails to give a buyer two copies of the notice of the right to cancel the contract, the contract is void.
 The state door-to-door sales law does not apply to certain transactions, including an insurance sale regulated by the Texas Department of Insurance, sale of real property when (1) the purchaser is represented by a licensed attorney; (2) the transaction is negotiated by a licensed real estate broker; or (3) the transaction is negotiated at a place other than the consumer’s residence by the person who owns the property.

 For further information regarding door-to-door sales, please visit the Texas Attorney General’s website on the topic at https://www.texasattorneygeneral.gov/cpd/door-to-door-sales and https://www.texasattorneygeneral.gov/cpd/the-3-day-right-to-cancel-a-purchase.